realworldocaml/book/book/imperative-programming/README.md

 ## Example: Doubly Linked Lists

 Another common imperative data structure is the doubly linked list.
 Doubly linked lists can be traversed in both directions, and elements can be added and removed from the list in constant time.
-Core defines a doubly linked list (the module is called `Doubly_linked`), but we'll define our own linked list library as an illustration. [lists/doubly-linked lists]{.idx}[doubly-linked lists]{.idx}[imperative programming/doubly-linked lists]{.idx #IPdoublink}
+Core_kernel defines a doubly linked list (the module is called `Doubly_linked`), but we'll define our own linked list library as an illustration. [lists/doubly-linked lists]{.idx}[doubly-linked lists]{.idx}[imperative programming/doubly-linked lists]{.idx
+#IPdoublink}

 Here's the `mli` of the module we'll build: